Balance Bike Vs Scooter

 Seat height adjustment is important.
 The right seat height ensures it's easy for little legs to reach the ground to push along on the lower seat.
 The higher seat ensures that longer legs won't be bent too much when pushing along

-The Globber has two seat heights on the Sporty version and 3 on the Deluxe and Comfort versions.
-The Comfort and Deluxe versions have a wider seat.
+The Globber has two seat heights on the standard version and 3 on the Deluxe version.

 Steering